kevintram/4AnimeLinkGenerator/README.md

 Directions for Unix OS:
 1. Download source code
-2. Run the executable named "4AnimeLinkGenerator" located at the project level
+2. Run the executable named "4AnimeLinkGenerator" located in the top level folder
 3. Find the first episode of your desired Anime on 4anime.to
 4. Click the download button to redirect you to the .mp4 file
 5. Copy the link of the .mp4 file paste it into the program.